List of central government entities in Belize

 The central government of Belize is divided into departments that each have responsibility, according to the government, for putting government policy into practice.
 As of June 2025, there are currently one regnal department, 20 ministerial departments, 16 non-ministerial departments, and over 104 agencies and other public bodies, for a total of over 141 departments.
-(Note: This article follows the Gov.uk classification in Gv a and Gv b as closely as possible, so uses government to mean the Crown in its executive capacity only (so parliamentary and judicial entities are not listed).
+(Note: This article follows the Gov.uk classification in Gov.uk a and Gov.uk 2025b as closely as possible, so uses government to mean the Crown in its executive capacity only (so parliamentary and judicial entities are not listed).
 Similarly, entities within regnal, ministerial, and non-ministerial departments which are not arm's-length bodies are not listed, nor are various possibly associated entities (like some for- and not-for-profits, and all non-central government entities).
 Notes and short citations provided in Cf columns.)

 Regnal departments

 Regnal departments are those which are of or pertain to the Sovereign in their executive capacity.
 A list of all regnal departments is shown below.